caseywescott/AtsModular/README.md

 The ATS files used in the video walkthroughs and Audio_Examples are located in the ATS_Files folder.

+UNDOCUMENTED FEATURE: Due various cv contraints such as positive-only voltage or different scales (eg Korg MS20) a min and max voltage range can be defined by two additional numberboxes for each calibration channel.

 For any questions/comments please contact atsmodularproject@gmail.com